wolfgang-stefani/Traffic-Sign-Classifier/README.md

 Preprocessing refers to techniques such as converting to grayscale, normalization, etc.

-As a first step, I the images are being converted to grayscale because ...
+As a first step, the images are being normalized so that the data has mean zero and equal variance.
+Normalizing helps the network to converge faster.
+It makes it a lot easier for the optimizer to proceed numerically.
+For image data, `(pixel - 128)/ 128` is a quick way to approximately normalize the data.
+It doesn't change the content of the images.
+This leads to a well conditioned problem:

+![alt text][image11]

 Here is an example of a traffic sign image before and after grayscaling.